OpenTechSchool/html-css-beginners/core/portfolio.md

 that the page resize when the browser windows change dimensions.
 Now everything will stay inside this div will be centered.

-In the css style, at the beginning of the file let's write also somehting like that:
+In the CSS style, at the beginning of the file let's write also somehting like that:

 	* { padding: 0; margin: 0; border: 0; }